alansobchacki/odin-js-library/README.md

 Notes
 -----
+It does NOT save the information between page reloads.
+This will be handled in a later part of the curriculum.

-It's ugly.
+And it's ugly.
 I focused on getting the Javascript part first.
 I will return at a later stage and revamp the UI.